These regulations are applicable for all units that begin from September 2022 onward.

 - Advise you on the process

-- Help you structure your form and the reasons for your EC and advise on Evidence
+- Help you structure your claim and the reasons for your EC

-- Read over your form and suggest any changes
+- Read over your claim and suggest any changes

-- Guide you through the process if you don’t agree with the outcome
+- Guide you through the process if you are unhappy with an outcome